giuliacasarini/SecurityDemo/Chapters/ChapterI.md

 </dependencies>
 ```

-**Encoding Passwords**
+### 2.Encoding Passwords
+The widely used **BCryptPasswordEncoder** hashes passwords using the **BCrypt** algorithm, which incorporates a random salt to protect against dictionary attacks.
 How to encode passwords using BCrypt in a Spring Boot application:
 ```java
 public class PasswordEncoderUtil {
     public static void main(String[] args) {